pluralsight/guides/pluralsight-developer-community/article.md

 *All of these awesome benefits*

 * Help the world
-    -You'll help spread useful knowledge to the world
+   * You'll help spread useful knowledge to the world

 * Improve your HackerNews karma
-    -You'll get early access to high-quality articles before anyone else to post
+   * You'll get early access to high-quality articles before anyone else to post

 * Learn from great content
-    -You'll get the latest knowledge coming from our authors about interesting programming topics
+   * You'll get the latest knowledge coming from our authors about interesting programming topics

 * Free subscription to Pluralsight.com
-    -As a small thank-you, you'll get Pluralsight for free.
+   * As a small thank-you, you'll get Pluralsight for free.
 Stay up-to-date on all programming topics.
 This is worth $299.

-* Exclusive access to our community Slack, to network with other top developers -Make awesome connections with other top programmers who are also involved.
+* Exclusive access to our community Slack, to network with other top developers
+   * Make awesome connections with other top programmers who are also involved.

-* Explore opportunities to earn supplemental income -We'll give you preferential consideration to being a mentor on HackHands, or to make money authoring video courses.
+* Explore opportunities to earn supplemental income
+   * We'll give you preferential consideration to being a mentor on HackHands, or to make money authoring video courses.

-* Free access to the next hack.summit() conference for you and your friends -Get your own special code you can give out!
+* Free access to the next hack.summit() conference for you and your friends
+   * Get your own special code you can give out!

 ### This sounds awesome.
 How do I get involved?

 Email Prateek Gupta (prateek-gupta@pluralsight.com) and we'll get going.